Skip to content

 🛠️ Minimalist Design

-Nuxt I18n Micro is built around a minimalist architecture, using only 5 components (1 module and 4 plugins).
+Nuxt I18n Micro is built around a minimalist architecture with a small core and dedicated strategy packages.
 This reduces overhead and simplifies the internal logic, leading to improved performance.

 🚦 Efficient Routing